Clearing is available for the following locations:

 - HNC We accept a wide range of HNCs and HNDs for Level 1 entry depending on the area of interest.
 Please contact us to discuss in detail.

 - Additional information Mathematics and an appropriate Science qualification are normally required.
 Approved Certificate in Science courses can be used for entry into Level 1 or 2.
-For courses including Languages, Actuarial Mathematics and Psychology the requirement may be higher.
+For courses including Languages or Actuarial Mathematics the requirement may be higher.
 Applications from students studying Access Programmes would be welcomed.